Vicky Zhang – Finance Specialist

 If relevant problems are encountered, the individual income tax of foreigners shall be further determined according to the specific provisions of the tax agreement.

-However, if they choose this, they cannot choose cumulative special additional deduction.
+However, if they choose this, they cannot choose the specific additional deductions.
 They can only choose one of the two.

 In the new China individual income tax law, from January 1, 2019, taxpayers will have to file the income tax return.